 We use your personal information in the following ways:

-· to provide you by e-mail in the vent you ask it.
+· to provide it to you by e-mail in the event you ask for it.

-Ø where we are asked to deal with any enquiries or complaints you make
+Ø where we are asked to deal with any inquiries or complaints you make.

-Ø to provide postal communications which we think will be of interest to you
+Ø to provide postal communications that we think will be of interest to you.

-Ø if you ask us to delete your data or to be removed from our marketing lists and we are required to fulfil your request, to keep basic data to identify you and prevent further unwanted processing
+Ø if you ask us to delete your data or to be removed from our marketing lists and we are required to fulfill your request, we will keep basic data to identify you and prevent further unwanted processing.

-· With your consent, we may use your personal information, photographs and video to promote and advertise our business, including (a) our printed publications, presentations, promotional materials (including leaflets, brochures, stickers, bookmarks, posters, factsheets; (b) on our website and other digital advertising of our services; and (c) in social media forums such as Instagram, Pinterest and Facebook.
+· With your consent, we may use your personal information, photographs, and video to promote and advertise our business, including (a) our printed publications, presentations, and promotional materials (including leaflets, brochures, stickers, bookmarks, posters, and factsheets); (b) on our website and other digital advertising of our services; and (c) in social media forums such as Instagram, Pinterest, and Facebook.

-· We may use your personal data for other purposes which you have consented to at the time of providing your data.
+· We may use your personal data for other purposes to which you have consented at the time of providing it.

 5. DISCLOSURE OF YOUR INFORMATION